cecat/WeatherStation/src/ideaSpark/README.md

 from the Silicon Labs USB to UART Bridge VCP Drivers [download page](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads)).

 Unzip the file and run the installer from the resulting folder.
-Wen you run the installer, you'll be asked if you want to open this file downloaded from the Internet (yes), if you trust the source (yes), then a popup will tell you that this installer is trying to...well, install
+When you run the installer, you'll be asked if you want to open this file downloaded from the Internet (yes), if you trust the source (yes), then a popup will tell you that this installer is trying to...well, install